obsidianmd/obsidian-help/en/Linking notes and files/Internal links.md

 Now you can instead link to the block by typing `[[2023-01-01#^quote-of-the-day]]`.

-Block identifiers can only consist of letters, numbers, and dashes.
+Block identifiers can only consist of Latin letters, numbers, and dashes.

 > [!tip]- Block links across the vault
 > You can search for blocks to link to from across your vault using the `[[^^block]]` syntax.
 However, more items qualify as blocks in comparison to [[#Link to a heading in a note|heading links]] so this list will be much longer in comparison.